osprey-dcs/sec-procedure/setupacquire.md

 ## Start Acquisition

 1. Open the `Acq.
-Control` OPI
+Control` OPI.
 1. Ensure `System Ready?` shows `Ready`.
     1. If not, repeat [Recovery and Troubleshooting](powerupdown.md) and re-load CCCR.
-    1. If not successful, contact support
+    1. If not successful, contact support.
 1. Disable `ADC Acquire`.
     1. ADC sampling must be disabled for a synchronized re-start.
 1. Ensure `Can Start?` shows `Ready`.
-1. Click `Start`
+1. Click `Start`.
 1. Ensure status shows `Run` and Last Message `Acquire`.
-    1. If not, contact support
+    1. If not, contact support.
-1. `ADC Acquire` will switch back to `Enable` automatically
+1. `ADC Acquire` will switch back to `Enable` automatically.
 1. `Last Started Name` will update with the current run name.

 Note that `Can Start?` will show `Not ready` while an acquisition is running.